finale-lua/lua-scripts/docs/rgp-lua.md

 end
 ```

 If the input string is not json, or if it already is formatted, the output results are not predictable.
-This function can be slow if you process a large json string.
-It is more suited to formatting short files, such as config files with a few simple options.

 ### xml functions